kanjieater/ComicEater/README.md

 1. ☑ Use the `filePatterns` to gather data about the files
 1. ☑ Search remote sources for any additional metadata
 1. ☑ Download Covers
-1. ☑ Rename the archive according to the metadata and `comic.json`'s `outputNamingConventions`
-1. ☑ Update `ComicEater.json` and `ComicInfo.xml` with available metadata in the archive

 #### Convert to CBZ Flow
 1. ☑ Get all archives from the path (if `maintainCollection`, this will be your queueFolders)